Lost in the Echo: Music video

 Shinoda also worked closely with Nickel and Zada in production of the video, stating that the video "touched on some of [the fans' personal memories that] felt like it fit with the song really well."
 Shinoda, in an interview with The Huffington Post, said that they "[tried] something extra personal with the video" because Living Things was more of a personal record.
 In an interview with Noisecreep, he also said that the video "is an example of us trying something different – and next time it won't be this.
 It will evolve.
 For this video you have to have Facebook and Flash – next time I'd love to do something that even includes people without those things."
 Shinoda found his experience with the video to be humorous, because "half the pictures were of dogs, landscapes, and random silly things...It was hilarious to watch this video pull those pictures and see the characters in the video break down in tears over a picture of a ham sandwich."

 The video takes place in a post-apocalyptic future where photographs do not exist, and features a man walking with a briefcase into ruined buildings.
 Upon entering the building, the man opens the case, and distributes the photos to numerous people.
 The photos consist of numerous images from the accessed Facebook account.
 The characters, upon viewing the photos, exhibit "extreme emotional responses" to the images.
 The characters would then crumble into dust.
 As for the band, they do not appear in this video except for pictures in the suitcase at the beginning, and once at the end if looked closely.

 On September 4, 2012 a non-interactive version of the video was uploaded to the band's official YouTube channel.
 The video won Best Interactive Music Video award at O Music Awards in 2013.

-As of February 2023, the music video for "Lost in the Echo" has over 190 million views on YouTube.